This blog may contain affiliate links. Read our disclosure policy for more info.

 Just over an hour’s drive from Puerto Vallarta is the beachside town of Sayulita.
-Sayulita is famous for its cobblestone streets, range of trendy cafes and shops, as well as gorgeous beach perfect for swimming or catching a wave or two.
+Sayulita is famous for its cobblestone streets, range of trendy cafes and shops, as well as gorgeous beaches perfect for swimming or catching a wave or two.

 From Puerto Vallarta, you can easily visit Sayulita for a day trip.
 You can ride the local bus to get there which is the cheapest option, but not the most comfortable or quickest.
 Or, you can rent a car and drive yourself, or take a tour!

 If you rent a car and drive yourself you’ll be able to spend as much time as Sayulita as you want!
 Heck, if you want, you could even spend a night or two as we did.
 Some of the best things to do in Sayulita include surfing, a day trip to San Pancho, hiking, and eating lots of delicious food.

 If you don’t want to go to Sayulita on your own, you can also book a tour!
 This particular tour includes comfortable (air-conditioned) transport to Sayulita and back.
 It also stops at San Pancho (another gorgeous beach) and includes an hour surf or boogie board rental in Sayulita!
 For a full day tour it is well priced at $53 USD!

 Scuba diving is one of my personal favorite things to do!
 Exploring the ocean underneath the surface is nothing short of amazing!

-Around Puerto Vallarta, there are some pristine bays, reefs, and marine reserves where you can see tons of marine life and colorful coral.
+Around Puerto Vallarta, there are some pristine bays, reefs, and marine reserves where you can see marine life and colorful coral.